lmweber/BestPracticesST-images/spatialLIBD_demo/www/documentation_spe.md

   - from your own manual annotation of the spots under `ManualAnnotation`.
   - resulting from using a graph-based clustering approach under `label`.
 * `Reduced dimensions`: which reduced dimension to visualize on the `clusters (interactive)` tab.
 Only the first two dimensions will be shown.
-* `Continuous variable to plot`: which gene or continuous variable (such as the cell count, the ratio of the mitochondrial chromosome expression) to visualize in the gene tabs as well as on the `clusters (interactive)` tab.
+* `Continuous variable(s) to plot`: which gene(s) or continuous variable(s) (such as the cell count, the ratio of the mitochondrial chromosome expression) to visualize in the gene tabs as well as on the `clusters (interactive)` tab.
+Multiple choices may be selected, in which case "Multi-gene method" controls the method used to combine information from all selected variables.
+* `Multi-gene method`: when selecting more than one continuous variable, the method used to combine information from all selected variables.
+See [the multi gene plots vignette](https://research.libd.org/spatialLIBD/articles/multi_gene_plots.html) for more information about these methods for combining multiple continuous variables.
+  * `z_score`: to summarize multiple continuous variables, each is normalized to represent a Z-score.
+The multiple scores are then averaged.
+  * `pca`: PCA dimension reduction is conducted on the matrix formed by the continuous variables, and the first PC is then used and multiplied by -1 if needed to have the majority of the values for PC1 to be positive.
+  * `sparsity`: the proportion of continuous variables with positive values for each spot is computed.
 * `Gene scale`: whether to use the raw expression values (`counts`) or the scaled and log transformed values (`logcounts`).
 * `Minimum count value`: Values from the selected `continuous variable to plot` at or below this threshold will not be displayed.
 * `Gene color scale`: Whether to use the color blind friendly palette (`viridis`) or to use a custom palette that we used for our `paper`.